ModiaSim/Modia3D.jl/README.md

 julia> ]add ModiaLang, Modia3D
 ```

-Modia3D animation can be exported in threejs-json-format and then imported in the open source web app [threejs.org](https://threejs.org/editor/) and use all the features of threejs, for example to export in the widely used glb format (= the binary version of the [glTF](https://www.khronos.org/gltf/) format) and use any glb-viewer (for example 3D-Viewer of Windows 10).
+Modia3D animation can be exported in [three.js JSON Object Scene format](https://github.com/mrdoob/three.js/wiki/JSON-Object-Scene-format-4) and then imported in the open source web app [three.js editor](https://threejs.org/editor/) and use all the features of three.js, for example to export in the widely used glb format (the binary version of the [glTF](https://www.khronos.org/gltf/) format) and use any glb viewer (for example 3D-Viewer of Windows 10).

 Additionally, the (free) community or the (commercial) professional version of the [DLR Visualization](http://www.systemcontrolinnovationlab.de/the-dlr-visualization-library/) library is supported that provides online animation (during simulation) and generation of mpg4-videos.
 To install the free version for *Windows* or for *Linux* perform the following steps: